ideal-lab5/Grants-Program/applications/cryptex.md

 ### Blind DKG Protocol

 To begin, we describe the blind DKG algorithm.
 We interchangeabley use validator and participant in the description below.
+As previously stated, the sceme below closely follows EthDKG, with the change that blind DKG uses a VRF to choose which nodes are elgibile to participate.

 #### DKG

-In the first phase of the protocol, a maximum amount of validators are selected based on their VRF output.
-We will be constructing a (t, n)-VSS scheme among the session validator set, where each validator has a secret share and they collectively derive a public key.
-The idea is that this set of validators can be tasked with providing the shares that can be assembled to reconstruct the secret key, giving the keypair $(mpk, msk)$, which can then be used to secure data offchain, while the secret key is never calculated onchain.
+The core algorithm requires some input, a threshold and share values, to start the dkg.
+Validators then participate in a 'bidding' phase where they use a VRF to determine if they can participate in the DKG.
+For those that participate, the ultimate goal is to collectively derive a public key, owned by the caller.
+The idea is that this set of validators can be tasked with providing the shares that can be assembled to reconstruct the secret key, so that data can be encrypted and decrypted with the resulting keypair.
 The usage of the VRF forms the basis for the 'blindness' of our construction and also ensures that we are given a unique, (pseudo)randomly sampled public key for each round of blind DKG.
 At the end of each session, rewards will be calculated and distributed based on validators' participation and performance during the session.
 The values for $\tau$ and $\epsilon$ are to be determined, but will be well known among all validators.

 As an aside: The idea of validators being able to participate in a VSS scheme has been used in [HoneyBadgerBFT](https://eprint.iacr.org/2016/199.pdf) previously, so we may want to explore atomic broadcast in the future.